rydmike/rydmike.github.io/README.md

 ---
+---

-## Flutter Issue Report
+## Flutter Issue Reports

 The code samples below are related to some of the Flutter issues I have reported in the Flutter [repository](https://github.com/flutter/flutter/issues).
 The samples were just made to be used to be able to demonstrate the reported issue at the time.
 Some of the samples may be generally useful and interesting, so I decided to keep them available.
 I will add more of them as well, comment them a bit and make them look nicer by adding screenshots for them them as well.

-I also have a large number of issue reports with simpler sample code, that is just available as Gists that cen be run in DartPad, I might add some of them as well if they are interesting enough.
+I also have a large number of issue reports with simpler sample code, that are just available as Gists that cen be run in DartPad, I might add references to some of them as well if they are interesting enough.

+---

 ### [Material Elevation Issue Demo](https://rydmike.com/elevation)